julia-donato/julia-donato.github.io/index.md

 ---
 ### Big Data Analysis of Renewable Energy in Emerging Economies

 Leveraging the power of Google Cloud Platform, this big data project examines the impact of socio-economic factors on renewable energy consumption and solar radiation potential in emerging economies.
-Thia study integrates extensive datasets from the World Bank and the National Solar Radiation Database.
 Advanced data analytics tools, including Google Bigtable and Python, are employed to uncover how socio-economic trends shape renewable energy use, offering key insights for sustainable energy policies in these rapidly evolving markets.

 [![](https://img.shields.io/badge/Google_Cloud-white?logo=google-cloud)](#)
 [![](https://img.shields.io/badge/Python-white?logo=Python)](#)